Fact Sheet: Trainer and Assessor Regulatory Requirements

 How are we ensuring people with education degrees understand training packages and VET delivery?

-The Assessor Skill Set and VET Delivered to School Students Teacher Enhancement Skill Set, which individuals with a secondary teaching qualification will also be required to hold in order to train and assess independently, both contain units on assessing competence, participating in assessment validation, and using nationally recognised training products to meet vocational training needs.
+Individuals with a secondary teaching qualification will also be required to hold, either the Assessor Skill Set or VET Delivered to School Students Teacher Enhancement Skill Set, in order to train and assess independently, both contain units on assessing competence, participating in assessment validation, and using nationally recognised training products to meet vocational training needs.
 These skill sets bridge the gap with the necessary VET knowledge, as tested with VET regulators and other stakeholders.
-Providers will still ultimately be responsible for ensuring that people delivering training and assessment have current knowledge and skills in vocational teaching and learning.
+Providers will still ultimately be responsible for ensuring that people delivering training and assessment have vocational competency, industry currency and current knowledge and skills in vocational teaching and learning.

 For those with a secondary teaching qualification only, they will need to work under the supervision of a fully qualified trainer and assessor who monitors and is accountable for the quality of training and assessment they are involved in.